KDD-OpenSource/DeepADoTS/README.md

 │
 ├── reports                 <- Generated analysis as HTML, PDF, LaTeX, etc.
-│   └── figures             <- Generated graphics and figures to be used in reporting │
+│   └── figures             <- Generated graphics and figures to be used in reporting │   └── data                <- Pickled results shown in figures (for reproduction) │
 ├── requirements.txt        <- The requirements file for reproducing the analysis environment │